 A warm welcome to the children, parents and friends of Year 5 for 2019-20!

 I hope that you are all well and that you are looking after your families and friends!
 It feels very strange not to be seeing you all everyday and teaching you lots of new things but hopefully, if we all follow the rules given, we will be back to school as soon as possible.

 I will keep updating our classpage regularly with new ideas that should hopefully keep your minds busy and prevent boredom, so keep checking back to see any updates.

-Don't forget that physical movement is as important as school work so try your best to get out in the garden if you have one or try the Joe Wicks link I have included below.
+Don't forget that physical movement is as important as school work so try your best to get out in the garden if you have one or try the Joe Wicks link I have included on the PE page.